george-wilshaw1/Workshop-5-Notes.md/README.md

 ctrl click from the main view controller

-What is the method to perfrom a segue called and what argument does it take?
+What is the method to perfrom a segue called and what argument does it take? performSegue(with identifier

-What method is called immediatly before a segue is performed?
+What method is called immediatly before a segue is performed? prepare(for segue

 How do you assign a new view controller class?
+Identity inspector and change the name to a new file called DetailViewController

 How do you pass data between two view controllers? (this will need a few sentances to explain)